giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

   <em>Three-dimensional representation of the tapered prestressed concrete pole.
 The Z-axis is scaled independently for visualization purposes; the displayed aspect ratio is not the true geometric aspect ratio.</em>
 </p>

-The degraded pole example is a complete end-to-end application of Continuous Section Field, covering the entire workflow from model definition to stress evaluation and demonstrating how CSF handles a complex, parametrically varying section with localized degradation.
+The degraded pole example is a complete end-to-end application of Continuous Section Field, from model definition to structural response evaluation.
+It shows how CSF can represent a parametrically varying section with multiple materials and localized degradation.

-This python application uses the CSF representation, the geometric the material model, and the laws governing the longitudinal variation of the section.
-These continuous fields are then used to compute continuous sectional properties, perform the structural analysis, and recover the resulting stresses.
+The Python application uses the CSF geometric and material representation together with the laws governing their longitudinal variation.
+These continuous fields are evaluated to compute sectional properties, determine the structural response, and recover the resulting normal and shear stresses.

-The example considers a degraded prestressed concrete pole represented by forty polygons.
-It demonstrates how a complex section, including multiple materials and localized degradation, can be described through a highly parametric, flexible, and customizable model.
+The physical case is a degraded prestressed concrete pole represented by forty polygons.
+Its geometry, material distribution, and component-specific degradation laws are defined through a flexible and customizable parametric model.

-A distinctive feature is the continuous nature of the geometric and material functions.
-In addition to evaluating sectional properties at any position, the model also makes it possible to compute numerical derivatives of the continuous fields, enabling analyses based directly on their spatial variation.
+A distinctive feature of the approach is that geometry and material properties remain continuous functions of the longitudinal coordinate.
+Sectional quantities can therefore be evaluated at any position, while numerical derivatives can be computed directly from the underlying fields to support analyses governed by their spatial variation.

-Overall, the example provides a practical overview of the complete CSF workflow, from input definition to stress evaluation, while demonstrating the framework’s applicability, flexibility, and ability to represent problems that go beyond conventional sectional-analysis software.
+The example provides a practical view of the CSF architecture and demonstrates its ability to address modelling requirements that extend beyond the scope of conventional sectional-analysis software.

 ---